When to Travel to Seoul, South Korea: Seasonal & Monthly Weather Guide

 Why visit in October?

-With the summer monsoon season long behind, October is, along with April, the best time to travel to Seoul.
+With the summer monsoon season long behind, October is, along with April, one of my favorite times of year to travel to Seoul.

 Autumn @ Gyeongbokgung

-The real reason to travel to Seoul in October, however, is for the fall colours.
+In my opinion, the real reason to travel to Seoul in October is for the fall colours.
 Along with the spring cherry blossoms, seeing the fall foliage erupt showcases Seoul at its most beautiful.
 The peak autumn viewing season crops up towards the end of October.

 Ryan O'Rourke